The Twits (film)

 The Twits is a 2025 animated musical fantasy comedy film loosely based on Roald Dahl's 1980 children's novel.
 The film was produced, directed, and co-written by Phil Johnston.
 The voice cast includes Margo Martindale and Johnny Vegas as the title characters, alongside Maitreyi Ramakrishnan, Ryan Lopez, Emilia Clarke, and Natalie Portman.

 The Twits was released on October 17, 2025, by Netflix.
-The film received mixed reviews from critics and audiences.
+The film received mixed reviews from critics.

 Plot

-Told through the framing device of a firefly named Pippa telling a story to her son, Jeremy, inside Mr. Twit's beard, she presents Mr. and Mrs. Twit, a couple who hate each other.
+Set in the 2000s, told through the framing device of a firefly named Pippa telling a story to her son, Jeremy, inside Mr. Twit's beard, she presents Mr. and Mrs. Twit, an ugly, spiteful couple who hate everything, especially each other.
 Their only joy and connection is an amusement park called Twitlandia.
-But on its grand opening day, it gets shut down for numerous violations.
+However, on its grand opening day, it gets shut down for numerous violations.
 Vowing revenge, they steal a liquid hot dog meat truck and use it to fill up the water tower, causing an explosion and a flood throughout the town, called Triperot.

 The story shifts to two orphans: Beesha, a 12-year-old Indian-American girl, and Bubsy, her friend, who is about to be adopted.
-But after the Twit's meat flood, Bubsy's potential parents fear he's contaminated and look elsewhere.
+Unfortunately, after the Twit's meat flood, Bubsy's potential parents fear he's contaminated and look elsewhere.
 After giving a pep talk to Bubsy, she realizes the cause of the scandal was the Twits and fulfills Bubsy's other wish of going to Twitlandia.
 When the two children arrive, they are callously greeted by the Twits, who openly admit their crime.

 The children then encounter the Muggle-Wumps, a family of colorful monkey-like creatures from Loompaland, that were locked by the Twits in a double-decker bus-themed cage.
 The Muggle-Wumps plead to be freed as the Twits torture them to keep the park running.
 With their power of deep empathy, Beesha and Bubsy understand the Muggle-Wumps.
 The rescue fails, but Beesha secretly recorded the Twit's confession, so the police arrest the couple.
 The orphans come back to their house to find a key to free the Muggle-Wumps, and meet a Sweet-Toed Toad who speaks in reverse.
 The Twits are then bailed out by a family, who want them to help the struggling town, once a capital city for fun, and let them go.
 Back in the house, Beesha and Bubsy manage to find the key and free the Muggle-Wumps.
 The Twits chase them to their orphanage.